-This message type is sent upstream by modules or drivers to report some downstream error condition.
+- M_ERROR This message type is sent upstream by modules or drivers to report some downstream error condition.
 When the message reaches the Stream head, the Stream is marked so that all subsequent system calls issued to the Stream, excluding close(2) and poll(2), will fail with errno set to the first data byte of the message.
 POLLERR is set if the Stream is being polled [see poll(2)].
 All processes sleeping on a system call to the Stream are awakened.
-An M FLUSH message with an FLUSHRW argument is sent downstream.
+An M_FLUSH message with an FLUSHRW argument is sent downstream. - M_HANGUP This message type is sent upstream by a driver to report that it can no longer send data upstream.
+As example, this might be due to an error, or to a remote line connection being dropped.
+When the message reaches the Stream head, the Stream is marked so that all subsequent write(2) and putmsg(2) system calls issued to the Stream will fail and return an ENXIO error.
+Those ioctls that cause messages to be sent downstream are also failed.
+POLLHUP is set if the Stream is being polled [see poll(2)].